Who will be involved?

 Integrated throughout the program content framework and development, is evaluation research that will examine the effectiveness of the program in developing and achieving sustainable outcomes, as well as attitude and behavior change to achieving these outcomes.

 How will the program move forward beyond the pilot?

 The program and website have been developed to be replicable and scalable beyond Australia – facilitating the potential adoption by other countries in the region and globally.
-The potential outcome over a 3-year period is a global Plan for the Planet, to achieve the successful delivery of the United Nations Sustainable Development Goals to 2030, and global sustainable development to 2050.
+The potential outcome over a 3-year period is a global Plan for the Planet, to achieve the successful delivery of the United Nations Sustainable Development Goals to 2030.